Pharmacy automation: Technological changes and design improvements

 Constant developments in technology make the dispensing of prescription medications safer, more accurate and more efficient.

 In America, in 2008, "next-generation" counting and verification systems were introduced.
 Based on the counting technology employed in preceding models, later machines included the ability to help the pharmacy operate more effectively.
 Equipped with a new computer interface to a pharmacy management system, with workflow and inventory software.
 It also included "checks and balances" to ensure the technician and pharmacist were dispensing the correct medication for each patient.
+This is something that is important to keep reported correctly when dealing with controlled substances like narcotics.
 This was a step forward to verify all 100% of prescriptions that were dispensed by pharmacy staff.

 In America, in 2009, further advanced counters were designed that included the ability to dispense hands-free – a feature that many operators had desired.
 This allowed pharmacies to automate their most commonly dispensed medications via calibrated cassettes.
 Thirty of a pharmacy's common medications would now be dispensed automatically.
 Another new model doubled that throughput via an enclosed robotic mechanism.
 Robotics had been employed in pharmacies since the mid-1990s, but later machines dispense and label filled patient vials in a comparatively tiny space (about nine square feet of floor space).
 These newer technologies allowed pharmacy staff to confidently dispense hundreds of prescriptions per day and still be able to manage the many functions of a busy community pharmacy.
+This would increase the number of patients that are able to be served each day.